russellh76/homebridge-sonybraviaswitchestv/README.md

 The current bulb characteristics are integer only.
 This keeps me from easily building an accessory for changing channel and also leads to issues where Siri confuses for/4 to/2.
 Could be resolved if I figured out string characteristics.
 I don't know how much is involved.

 DONE: </br>
+Added status checking for channels that are identified in config.json.

+DONE: </br>
 Finally figured out the status checking for TV Power, Inputs, Mute and Volume.

 DONE:</br>